Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

 \subsection{Background}

 Let $\T{d} = \R{d}/\Z{d}$ be the square torus.
-We may view functions on this manifold as $\Z{d}$-periodic functions on $\R{d}$, whose values are completely determined by its values on a fundamental domain $[0,1]^d$.
+We may view functions on this manifold as $\Z{d}$-periodic functions on $\R{d}$, whose values are completely determined by their values on the fundamental domain $[0,1]^d$.
 If $f\in L^2(\T{d})$, it is well known we may expand this function in Fourier series.